 Precigen uses the Black-Scholes option pricing model to estimate the grant-date fair value of all stock options.
 The Black-Scholes option pricing model requires the use of assumptions for estimated expected volatility, estimated expected term of stock options, risk-free rate, estimated expected dividend yield, and the fair value of the underlying common stock at the date of grant.
-Through 2019, since Precigen did not have sufficient history to estimate the expected volatility of its common stock price, expected volatility was based on a blended approach that utilized the volatility of Precigen's common stock and the volatility of peer public entities that were similar in size and industry.
-Beginning in 2020, for stock options with an expected term where there is sufficient history available, expected volatility is based on the volatility of Precigen's common stock.
-For any stock options where sufficient history is not available for the expected term, expected volatility is based on the blended approach discussed above.
-Precigen estimates the expected term of options based on previous history of exercises unless certain terms of the stock option require a different expected term that more appropriately reflects the estimated life of the stock option.

-The risk-free rate is based on the United States Treasury yield curve in effect at the time of grant for the expected term of the option.
-The expected dividend yield is 0% as Precigen does not expect to declare cash dividends in the near future.
+Through 2019, since Precigen did not have sufficient history to estimate the expected volatility of its common stock price, expected volatility was based on a blended approach that utilized the volatility of Precigen's common stock and the volatility of Precigen's common stock.
+For any stock options where sufficient history is not available for the expected volatility is based on the volatility of Precigen's common stock.
+For any stock options based on previous history of exercises unless certain terms of the stock option require a different expected term that more appropriately reflects the estimated life of the stock option.
+The risk-free rate is based on the United States Treasury yield curve in effect at the time of grant for the expected term ind the option.
+The expected dividends in the near future.
 The fair value of the underlying common stock is determined based on the quoted market price on the Nasdaq Global Select Market ("Nasdaq").
 Forfeitures are recorded when incurred.
-The assumptions used in the Black-Scholes option pricing model for the years ended December 31, 2022, 2021, and 2020 are set forth in the table below:
+The assumptions used in the Black-Scholes option pricing model for the years ended December 31, 2023, 2022, and 2021 are set forth in the table below: